List of Rave Master characters: Oracion Six

 The Oracion Six (Orashion Seisu) are the six most powerful warriors and leaders in Demon Card.
 Shuda was originally one of the Oracion Six but after his defeat by Haru, he was replaced by Deep Snow.
-Quite possibly the Oracion Six' defining attribute, this set of special Dark Brings are considered to be the most powerful in the world, second only perhaps to the five pieces of the mother of all Dark Brings, Sinclair (which caused the Overdrive 50 years ago).
+Quite possibly the Oracion Six's defining attribute, this set of special Dark Brings are considered to be the most powerful in the world, second only perhaps to the five pieces of the mother of all Dark Brings, Sinclair (which caused the Overdrive 50 years ago).
 The Six Star Dark Brings enable each member of the Oracion Six to bend a force of nature to their will.
-In Fairy Tail, the same concept was used to describe a dark guild comprises six powerful mages.
+In Fairy Tail, the same concept was used to describe a dark guild composed of six powerful mages.